Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Detailed Experimental Setup

-\begin{remark} We adopt an LVLM-as-a-judge protocol because image captioning is an open-ended, one-to-many task: a single image admits many valid descriptions, and lexical-overlap metrics can be poorly aligned with whether a caption is \emph{faithful} to the image.
-An LVLM judge can directly assess semantic and visual consistency, and prior work has shown that GPT-4V can serve as a general-purpose evaluator~\cite{zhang2023gpt}.
-Our evaluation is designed to mitigate potential judge-induced biases in two ways: (1) The judge is provided with the clean image and the adversarial/clean model outputs only, and never observes the adversarial image, avoiding being confounded by the perturbation itself; (2) We use the judge LVLM that is architecturally different from the victim model to reduce same-model bias.
-Recent work also confirms that such LVLM-based evaluation protocols are reliable and demonstrate high alignment with human judgment~\cite{10.5555/3692070.3692324}. \end{remark} \textbf{Surrogate and Victim Models.} For the surrogate model, we adopt the widely used CLIP ViT-L/14 for all encoder-based attacks~\cite{zhaoEvaluatingAdversarialRobustness2023, wangBreakVisualPerception2024}, while BLIP-2 serves as the surrogate model for end-to-end attacks.
+\textbf{Surrogate and Victim Models.} For the surrogate model, we adopt the widely used CLIP ViT-L/14 for all encoder-based attacks~\cite{zhaoEvaluatingAdversarialRobustness2023, wangBreakVisualPerception2024}, while BLIP-2 serves as the surrogate model for end-to-end attacks.
 For victim models, we select several representative LVLMs with diverse visual encoders.
 Specifically, both LLaVA \cite{liuVisualInstructionTuning2023} and OpenFlamingo \cite{alayracFlamingoVisualLanguage2022} adopt CLIP ViT-L/14 \cite{radfordLearningTransferableVisual2021a}, while BLIP-2 \cite{liBLIP2BootstrappingLanguageImage2023} uses EVA-CLIP \cite{fangEVAExploringLimits2023}.
 Qwen2.5-VL \cite{qwen2.5-VL} uses a native dynamic resolution ViT tailored for high-resolution understanding.
 InternVL3 \cite{zhu2025internvl3exploringadvancedtraining} is built upon InternViT, a hierarchical vision backbone optimized for multimodal fusion.
 Kimi-VL \cite{kimiteam2025kimivltechnicalreport} leverages MoonViT, which supports native-resolution input and efficient scaling via a mixture-of-experts framework.
-Additionally, we include two popular commercial black-box LVLMs, GPT-4o~\cite{openai2024gpt4technicalreport} and Gemini 2.0 Flash~\cite{team2023gemini}, to evaluate the real-world applicability in closed-source scenarios.
+Additionally, we include several popular commercial black-box LVLMs, GPT-4o~\cite{openai2024gpt4technicalreport}, GPT-5.4, and Gemini 2.0 Flash~\cite{team2023gemini}, to evaluate the real-world applicability in closed-source scenarios.
 By including models with both similar (e.g., ViT-L/14 variants) and distinct (e.g., MoonViT, interViT) visual encoders and different LLMs, we aim to comprehensively assess transferability \Cref{tab:victim_model} gives the victim models and the corresponding link for the reproduction of the results.
-The details of the victim models can be found in each link.

 \textbf{Prompt Details.} For image classification on CIFAR-10, we use the following instruction prompt:

 \begin{promptbox} You are an image classifier. \\ Given an image, classify it into exactly one of these 10 categories: airplane | automobile | bird | cat | deer | dog | frog | horse | ship | truck. \\ Respond with only the category name. \end{promptbox}